 Plan to start the event with a full hydration pack and plenty of food.

-If a rider “DNF’s” they are expected to report to the Timing Tent to inform they are no longer on the course.
+All DNF (Did Not Finish) riders are expected to email email@example.com, or report to the Timing Booth, to inform us that they are no longer on the course.

 Course Support – Hours of Operation